If you’ve ever found yourself with a bottle of moisturizer in your hand wondering if it should go on before or after your sunscreen, you’re not alone.

 Next to spot treatments, serums are the most concentrated and nutrient-dense skin care product.
 Applying them closer to bare skin because means you’re getting a hefty dose of potent ingredients without interference from other products.

 Since they tend to be lightweight, serums need to be applied to the skin directly, so they don’t have to fight through other products.
-If a serum is applied after a moisturizer, the moisturizer will block it from penetrating the skin.
+If a serum is applied after a moisturizer, the moisturizer will block it from penetrating the pores.
 And you don’t want that serum to go to waste!

 There are a wide variety of serums, so look for ingredients that cater to the needs of your specific skin type.
 Here are some common skin types and serum solutions: